GizDave/evaluation-of-netflix-film-criticisms/hw9/mubi-ratings/README.md

-this assumes netflix_titles.csv is in the hdfs path:
+this assumes mubi_ratings.csv is in the hdfs path:

 > dataset/mubi/mubi_ratings_data.csv